HOWZ1T/yafsg/README.md

 If it develops into anything more, I'll be sure to update this README.

 ### TODO
-- [ ] add gravity rules for particle acceleration when falling
+- [ ] Add gravity rules for particle acceleration when falling.
-- [ ] add particle interaction rules, i.e. solids falls through liquids
+- [ ] Add particle interaction rules, i.e. solids falls through liquids.
-- [ ] add fixed solids
+- [ ] Add fixed solids.
+- [ ] fancy rendering with shaders:
+  - [ ] Sand shader.
+  - [ ] Water shader.
+  - [ ] Bloom.
-- [ ] add dirty rectangles to control which areas need updates
+- [ ] Add dirty rectangles to control which areas need updates.
-- [ ] add multi-threading
+- [ ] Add multi-threading.

 ---